huaminghuangtw/Evergreen-Notes/Permanent-Notes/perfectionism.md

 [Kintsugi](https://www.google.com/search?q=Kintsugi)—the Japanese practice of repairing broken pottery with gold, rendering a new piece that is more exquisite than it was before the break.

-Your flaws attract the right people you want to be around and filter out those who don't belong.
+Your flaws attract the right people you want to be around and filter out those who don’t belong.

 ---